Adaptive Fault Interpretation with data following fault surfaces

 GeoTeric 2017.2.1 also contains the following:

 - We have done a lot of work on improving the responsiveness of GeoTeric when adding and removing items to the 3D scene and when interacting with slices and Arbitrary Lines in the 3D scene.

-- Changing source volume on slice displayed in the interpretation window sometimes didn’t update the data correctly - resolved.
+- Changing source volume on slices displayed in the interpretation window sometimes didn’t update the data correctly - resolved.

 - The well correlation panel sometimes crashed when adding seismic track to the view - this has been fixed.

-- Sometimes is user moved off GeoTeric with the cursor it would get stuck in fault tracking mode and you were unable to end the fault picking.
+- Sometimes if user moved off GeoTeric with the cursor, it would get stuck in fault tracking mode and you were unable to end the fault picking.

 - Very rarely, the 3D scene would become visually corrupted when tracking data following sticks - this has been fixed.